danielstern/redux-saga-sandbox/README.md

 Enusre you have installed `nodejs` from https://nodejs.org/.
 Something >= 6.x should be fine., You will also need to have a version of `npm` >= 5.2.

-Install dependencies and start the application.
+To install dependencies and start the application run the following commands:

 `npm install`